 Diversity Programs

-The Office of Minority Health Research Coordination (OMHRC) offers and participates in a variety of opportunities for researchers with underrepresented backgrounds.
-Below is information about our programs, current funding opportunities, and additional grant research opportunities that we collaborate with other groups and institutes to offer.
-If you have questions, please view the OMHRC staff by office page and contact the corresponding program staff.
+NIDDK is committed to fostering equity in its research activities by offering and participating in a variety of opportunities to researchers from underrepresented backgrounds.
+Below is information about our programs, current funding opportunities, and grant research opportunities that we collaborate with other groups and institutes to offer.
+If you have questions, please contact the corresponding program staff.

 Our Programs